-Keep flammable material away from the furnace.
+Keep flammable material away from appliances with burners and do not block vents.

 Driver and Passenger Seats

 The driver and passenger seats are provided by Sprinter, sent out to be recovered by Airstream to match the interior decor.

 The seat adjustment mechanism provided by Sprinter allows the seat to be moved forward or backward and swivel left or right.
 Buttons near the door handle are used to move the seat forward and backward.
 Pressing down on the handle, centered under the front of the seats, allows the seat to swivel.
 Return the seat to the full upright position before using the swivel adjustment.
 The heated seats are activated by switches located on the door, next to the seat controls.
 For complete details on seat adjustments, please refer to the Sprinter manual.